e-vakker/hybrid-office-dc-gns3-lab/02_deploy_gns3_appliances.md

-# Configure GNS3 and appliances for network simulation
+# Deploy GNS3 Appliances for Network Simulation

 Unfortunately, I do not have access to Cisco appliance licenses.
 Instead, I have chosen open-source solutions and evaluation versions of Windows Server and Windows 10 for my GNS3 lab.